Lower Kootenay Band: Geography

-The Yaqan Nukiy band is located along the Kootenay river.
+The Yaqan Nukiy band is located along the Kootenay River.
 The proximity of the lake and the river were able to determine what type of lifestyle the Yaqan Nukiy band would have.
 The Yaqan Nukiy band became depended on hunting, gathering and fishing to survive.
 The river was used a main water source, and became useful in ritual practices.
-The Yaqan Nukiy band is part of the Ktunaxa Nation Council Lands and Resources Sector an organization responsible for making decisions that can greatly impact the land.
-The land of the Ktunaxa Nation is massive seeing as it crosses over into the United States, but the Yaqan Nukiy alone have six thousands acres of substantial agricultural land.
+The Yaqan Nukiy alone have 6,000 acres of substantial agricultural land.
 Their life on the water determined the type of transportation they had.
-The Yaqan Nukiy created canoes as their main mode of transportation.
-They created specific types of canoes called the sturgeon-nosed canoes that were light and pointed downward, and they were attributed to the First Nations as the first of its kind.
-Due to the nature of the Kootenay river crossing into the borders of the United States it created conflict between the United States and Canada.
+The Yaqan Nukiy created canoes called the sturgeon-nosed canoes that were light and pointed downward, and they were attributed to the First Nations as the first of its kind.

+Due to the nature of the Kootenay River crossing into the borders of the United States, it created conflict between the United States and Canada.

 Pollution, climate change and many other factors have drastically changed the ecosystems of these areas.
-Land is sacred to the First Nations and many of them like the Ktunaxa Nation have organizations like the KNC L&R assistants to keep their land protected.
+In 2018, the Yaqan Nukiy have been working to restore 517 ha of wetland located on reserve land by removing dikes and reconnecting waterways.
+As of June 2025, more than 2 km of dikes have been removed.
+The band has also released millions of burbot larvae into the area using Canadian brood stock.